catppuccin/musicbee/README.md

 ## Usage

-1. Download the `.xmlc` file for the palette and accent colour you want from [the releases](https://github.com/James-McK/Catppuccin-MusicBee/releases/tag/v2.3.0)
+1. Download the `.xmlc` file for the palette and accent colour you want, and if you want the player controls panel to be accented or not, from [the releases](https://github.com/James-McK/Catppuccin-MusicBee/releases/latest)
 2. In MusicBee, using the menu in the top-left go to Select Skin >> Add Skin
 3. Browse and select the downloaded `catppuccin-palette.xmlc` file
 4. MusicBee should restart with the selected theme applied